Nonary/PlayNiteWatcher/readme.md

 9. Check the box next to each game you want to install the PlayNite Watcher Script on.
 Alternatively, click the Check All button to select all PlayNite games added to Sunshine.
 10. Click the "Install" button when you're ready.
 11. Close PlayNite and re-open it, since we no longer need administrator rights from this point on.

+If you prefer to utilize the "Big Picture Mode" or Full Screen view of PlayNite instead:

+1. Double-click on the "Installer.bat" file.
+Click OK on the administrator prompt dialog.
+A UI interface will open showing your PlayNite games that you have exported (if applicable).
+2. If you see an error message about the program being unable to retrieve configuration, follow the instructions in the error message to fix the issue.
+3. Enable the PlayNite FullScreen Desktop under the "PlayNite Games" section.
+4. Click the "Install" button when you're ready.

+Tip: This script supports both methods, you can have the desktop and individual apps without issues.

 ## Troubleshooting